 What is a transverse flute?

 The transverse flute, also called the transverse flute, is classified as a woodwind instrument.
-The reason?
+Why?
 The first ones that were manufactured were made of wood, although today they are mainly made of metal.
 There are different types of transverse flutes, but the most common is usually 40 centimeters long.

 These instruments produce sound when a stream of air enters through one end, known as the “embouchure”, and passes through the body to produce a series of sound vibrations.
 The flutist must press a series of keys on the body of the instrument to achieve the musical notes, and thus, produce the music.